-Just under a decade later, a second presidential decree (No. 2312) signed November 25, 1938 by Franklin D. Roosevelt expanded the monument to preserve a contiguous 29,160 acres, "necessary for the proper care, management, and protection of the objects of scientific interest situated on the lands included."
+Just under a decade later, a second presidential proclamation signed November 25, 1938 by Franklin D. Roosevelt expanded the monument to preserve a contiguous 29,160 acres, "necessary for the proper care, management, and protection of the objects of scientific interest situated on the lands included" (Presidential Proclamation No. 2312).

-Finally, on November 12, 1971, Congress passed Public Law 92-155, signed by President Richard Nixon, creating Arches National Park.
+On November 12, 1971, Congress passed Public Law 92-155, signed by President Richard Nixon, creating Arches National Park.
 In 1998, President William Clinton signed Public Law 105-329 to expand the park boundaries once more.